korut94/VCGLibForParaview/README.md

 First of all, create a directory over the path `src/filter` with the name of the new filter (e.g. `src/filters/NewVCGAlgorithm`) and put there all the source code files.
-As name for the filter class use the form `vcgXXXFilter` (e.g. `vcgNewVCGAlgorithmFilter`) in order to distinguish it from the VTK classes.
+As name for the filter class use the convention `vcgXXXFilter` (e.g. `vcgNewVCGAlgorithmFilter`) in order to distinguish it from the VTK classes.